Distributed Koopman Learning using Partial Trajectories for Control: Abstract

 \section{Abstract}

 This paper proposes a distributed data-driven framework for dynamics learning, termed distributed deep Koopman learning using partial trajectories (DDKL-PT).
 In this framework, each agent in a multi-agent system is assigned a partial trajectory offline and locally approximates the unknown dynamics using a deep neural network within the Koopman operator framework.
 By exchanging local estimated dynamics rather than training data, agents achieve consensus on a global dynamics model without sharing their private training trajectories.
-Simulation studies on a surface vehicle demonstrate that DDKL-PT attains consensus with respect to the learned dynamics, with each agent achieving reasonably small approximation errors over the testing data.
+Simulation studies on a surface vehicle demonstrate that DDKL-PT achieves consensus on the learned dynamics, and each agent attains reasonably small approximation errors on the testing dataset.
 Furthermore, a model predictive control scheme is developed by integrating the learned Koopman dynamics with known kinematic relations.
-Results on goal-tracking and station-keeping tasks support that the distributedly learned dynamics are sufficiently accurate for model-based optimal control.
+Results on a reference-tracking task indicate that the distributedly learned dynamics are sufficiently accurate for model-based optimal control.